CudaText-addons/cuda_vim_mode/readme/readme.txt

   u - undo
   ~ - invert case of selection (if selection) or one char
   # - go to next occurence of current word (looping from begin)

   J - join current line with the next one
+  H - go to top line on screen
+  M - go to middle line on screen
+  L - go to bottom line on screen

 author: Alexey (CudaText)